voxel51/fiftyone/docs/source/tutorials/index.rst

     :tags: Model-Evaluation

 .. customcarditem::
-    :header: Visualizing embeddings
+    :header: Visualizing image embeddings
     :description: Visualize your data in new ways.
-This tutorial show how to use FiftyOne's powerful embeddings visualization capabilities to build high quality datasets.
+This tutorial show how to use FiftyOne's powerful embeddings visualization capabilities to improve your image datasets.
-    :link: embeddings.html
+    :link: image_embeddings.html
-    :image: ../_static/images/tutorials/embeddings.png
+    :image: ../_static/images/tutorials/image_embeddings.png
     :tags: Visualization,Brain

 .. customcarditem::